AdamK2003/redx/README.md

 > This configuration will be automated in the future.

 5. `cd` back to the root directory and run `npm run server` to start the server.
 (You won't see any items in the frontend until you run the spider for the first time.)
+You can use a systemd service or a process manager like PM2 to keep the server running in the background and run it on system startup.
 6. Run the spider with `npm run spider`.
 This will take a while to finish, but you should see items appearing in the frontend as they're indexed.
 You can use a cronjob to run this on a schedule.

 ![](doc/red.jpg)